-Several of the proposals for object-oriented extensions to VHDL follow the approach of Ada-95 [10]; the approach used by Oberon-2 [12] is similar.
+Several of the proposals for object-oriented extensions to VHDL follow the approach of Ada-95 [7] and for defining classes.
+The approach used by Oberon-2 [9] is similar.
 The Ada-95 approach is based on extensible tagged record types defined in packages.
 A package contains the declaration of a tagged record type and the primitive operations for the type.
 The primitive operations include one or more parameters of the declared type, or have a function result of the declared type.
-In the same (or another) package, a new tagged record type is derived from the original type.
-The new type inherits the elements of the original type and optionally adds further elements.
+In the same or another package, a new tagged record type is derived from the original type, inheriting the elements of the original type and adding further elements.
 The primitive operations from the original type are also inherited for the new type.
-They may be overridden with alternate versions and additional primitive operations may also be added.
+They may be overridden with alternate versions, and additional primitive operations added.